dyota257/wrestlingscoreboard/to-do.md

 # To-do list

 ## Tournament manager
+### ROUTING
+This server.js file is getting really big and disorganised.
+Organise it.
+[ ] Create routes folder

 ### Create tournament
 [ ] Create error screen for missing information
 [ ] Once finished doing the tournament setup, make a screen for "this tournament"